Lazaros Tsamis: Participation in IMRO and the first assassination attempt

-One of the first committees for the protection of villages was that of Pisoderi, one of the founding members of which was Lazaros Tsamis.
+One of the first committees for the protection of villages was for Pisoderi; Lazaros Tsamis was one of the founding members.
 His contacts with wealthy Muslim merchants and Albanian politicians and military officials in Korestia, Prespa and Korçë quickly made him a valuable, trusted and passionate partner of Germanos Karavaggelis, Bishop of Kastoria, and the Greek Consulate of Bitola.
 Lazarus and his brother Papastavros organized a dense network of information in the Prespa region based on personal and business contacts.

 In the village of Agios Germanos, members of the network were Evangelos Dimoulis, Mountousis, Paraskevaidis, Papanaum, Traikos Vassilopoulos in the village Laimos, the Michaelides and Karidas families in the village Platy, Petridis in the village of Kallithea, the Papadopoulos family in the village Pixos, Papastefanos in the village of Psarades, the Anastasiou family in the village of Karyes and Traikos Lantzakis in the village Antartiko.
 At the instigation of Bishop Germanos Karavaggelis and with the consent of the Greek Consul of Monastiri Stamatios Kiouze Peza, Lazaros joined the pro-Bulgarian Internal Macedonian Revolutionary Organization (IMRO) along with his brother priest Stavros and other members of Pisoderi committee with the sole purpose of gathering information about the movements and activities of the Bulgarian revolutionary committee (pp. IMRO).

 Through his participation in the IMRO and the information he gathered, he informed Bishop Karavaggelis that an envoy of the Bulgarian revolutionary committee would attempt to cross the Greek-Turkish border in Thessaly, go to Athens and procure weapons for equipping the Bulgarian rebel forces, in preparation of the impending revolutionary movement in Macedonia and Thrace.
 In the next update, Lazaros informed the Bishop of Kastoria that the envoy of IMRO would be the capable and passionate voivod Vasil Tsakalarof, who has excellent knowledge of the Greek language from the village Krystallopigi (Smardesi) of Florina.

 Tsakalarof, despite the information the Greek authorities had at their disposal, managed to cross the Greek-Turkish border and arrived in Athens, where he visited the arms factory "Bros Maltsinioti" pretending to be an Arvanite from Ioannina and falsely stated that he wanted to buy weapons to equip Albanian rebels against Ottoman domination.
 He agreed to a price of 17 drachmas per rifle, he paid 220 golden coins [of 20 francs each] and shipments of arms soon began through the Greek customs office of Tirnavos, whose Greek Customs Officer was tricked (he thought that the rifles were destined for Albanian rebels) and bribed to keep quiet about the clandestine export of thousands of rifles to Macedonia.